jgfranco17/codexa-cli/.github/pull_request_template.md

 The following checklist is used to ensure that the PR meets the project's quality standards.
 Please check each item as you complete it.

-- [ ] Funcationality changes have been tested locally
+- [ ] Functionality changes have been tested locally
 - [ ] Code changes are covered by `pytest`
 - [ ] Documentation updated
   - [ ] README.md updated